PARADE – Publication and Research in Art, Architectures, Design and Environments

-Submission is for delegates at AMPS conferences only.
 Using the editorial / subject expertise built up around the above conferences and themes AMPS makes the initial review of book proposals.
 If the proposal is accepted it is submitted with our recommendation to another round of review with one of our partner publishers:

 Routledge Taylor&Francis, Intellect Book, UCL Press, Libri Publishing and Vernon Press.

 The aim of this process is to support academics working in the areas of interest of AMPS.
-The process is as follows:
+The full process is as follows:

 In order to be considered for book publications, authors should have first registered on a relevant AMPS conference.
 The conference should align with the general theme of your book proposal.
 To do this: